-If Permanent Horn and Lights is enabled, horn and lights will automatically be turned on when the radio powers up.
+If Permanent Horn and Lights is enabled, horn and lights will automatically turn on when the radio powers up.

 - 1 Press the Menu Select button directly below H/L once to turn off the alarm(s). - Press the Menu Select button directly below H/L momentarily to enable the last selected alarm(s).
-The display briefly shows the enabled alarms.
+The display briefly shows the enabled alarms, and then reverts back to the selected mode.